 - Settlement Cracks: Settling slabs may crack as the soil under the foundation falls away and gaps appear in the soil.

-The other common repair option that we offer is polyjacking.
-This methods uses injection of a polyurethane foam material to lift the slab from underneath.
+A common repair option that we offer is polyjacking.
+This method uses the injection of a polyurethane foam material to lift the slab from underneath.
 As the material is injected to fill holes and gaps that may have formed in the soil, the foam expands.
 The expansion works to lift the foundation back to the proper level and create a more stabilized base for the concrete by compacting the soil under the foundation.

 Contact us today to learn more about these services to close the wall and floor cracks in your Little Rock, Arkansas home.